Inference for Change Points in High Dimensional Data via Self-Normalization: Theoretical properties

-{\begin{remark}[Comparison with \cite{chen2010two}] {\rm To quantify the dependence among different components of the vector $X_1$, \cite{chen2010two} proposed a factor model.
+{\begin{remark}[Comparison with \cite{chen2010two}] {\rm Although \cite{chen2010two} studied a two-sample mean testing problem which is different from the change point setting \csv{we consider here, the weak cross-sectional dependence condition was also required in their theory to obtain a Gaussian limit.} To quantify the dependence among different components of the vector $X_1$, \cite{chen2010two} proposed a factor model.
 More precisely they assume that $X_i = \Gamma Z_i$ where $Z_i$ are m-dimensional random vectors with the additional property $\E[Z_{t,l_1}^{\alpha_1}\cdots Z_{t,l_q}^{\alpha_q}] = \E[Z_{t,l_1}^{\alpha_1}]\cdots\E[Z_{t,l_q}^{\alpha_q}]$ for all $l_1\neq...\neq l_q$ and integers $\alpha_k \leq 4$ with $\sum_{k} \alpha_k \leq 8$.
 In contrast, we assume \ref{cumulant} without imposing a factor model structure.
 As we shall prove in section \ref{pr:rmk:cq}, the factor model structure of \cite{chen2010two} together with finite moments of order $6$ implies our condition \ref{cumulant}.
 Moreover, a close look at the proofs reveals that for proving finite-dimensional convergence we only require \ref{cumulant} with $h \leq 4$, which follows from the assumptions of \cite{chen2010two}.
 Hence, we prove a result which corresponds to that of \cite{chen2010two} under strictly weaker assumptions on the dependence structure and provide process convergence results under only slightly stronger moment conditions and still weaker structural assumptions. } \end{remark}}